JoshuaOliphant/An-Oliphant-Never-Forgets/hire_me.md

 If you're interested in learning more about me, check out my [/now page](https://joshuaoliphant.github.io/An-Oliphant-Never-Forgets/now).

+Want to get in touch?
+Drop me an email at [joshua.oliphant@hey.com](mailto:joshua.oliphant@hey.com).

 You can also find me on other platforms:

 - My personal website and blog, [An Oliphant Never Forgets](https://joshuaoliphant.github.io/An-Oliphant-Never-Forgets/)
 - [GitHub](https://github.com/joshuaoliphant)
 - [LinkedIn](https://linkedin.com/in/joshuaoliphant)
 - [Mastodon](https://techhub.social/@oliphant)

-Want to get in touch?
-Drop me an email at [joshua.oliphant@hey.com](mailto:joshua.oliphant@hey.com).

-A Markdown copy of my CV is right here for your convenience.

 **Experience**
 ---------------